 Happisburgh’s prime claim to fame is the insanely photogenic Happisburgh Lighthouse, an iconic red and white Norfolk landmark.
 Built in 1790, originally one of a pair, the tower is 26m tall and the lantern is 41m above sea level.
 The lighthouse has open days where you can climb the 112 steps to the light for fantastic coastal views, and find out more about how the light is operated.

 Happisburgh Beach made international headlines in 2013 when a layer of sediment was exposed by the tide to reveal ancient footprints, which were dated to over 850,000 years ago.
-Along with the discovery of the West Runton Mammoth, they have now made the Norfolk coastline an integral part of ancient British history, and you can search for your own fossils on the beach today.
+Along with the discovery of the West Runton Mammoth, they have now made the Norfolk coastline an integral part of ancient British history, and you can search for your own fossils at low tide on the beach today.

 Where to Stay in Happisburgh